zhu-jinyao/learngit/readme.txt

 Well!
 That is nice!
 Cause I love them too!

 What is your hobby?
 I like jogging.
+What about you?
 That is a good hobby!
 You know, that can build your body!
-I like jogging.
-What about you?